SAP-archive/yaas-storefront/Readme.md

 ### OWASP

 For more information on any of these topics see OWASP.
-For starters, here is a good checklist of guidlines and an industry resource for Information Security best practices:
+For starters, here is a good checklist of guidelines and an industry resource for Information Security best practices:

 [https://www.owasp.org/index.php/Web_Service_Security_Cheat_Sheet](https://www.owasp.org/index.php/Web_Service_Security_Cheat_Sheet)

 ## Optimization

 Performance optimizations are included in the gruntfile to improve the initial load time of the site.
 There is an 'optimizeCode' grunt task which concatenates and minifies JavaScript and CSS to reduce HTTP requests and the overall page size of the application.
 It works by pulling all the code from the development files into the .tmp directory, where it then concatenates and minifies before moving it to a final destination in the /dist directory.
 The 'optimizeCode' build task conducts all operations required with producing an optimized run-time, including: cleaning of /dist, copying of dependencies, and the replacement of the concatenated and minified resources.
 The code within the /dist directory then contains everything needed to run an optimized store front.
 To deploy those optimized resources, first run a build command that will populate the /dist directory with the optimized files (like **grunt build** for example) then deploy /dist to your server of choice and run **grunt startServer**.
 The startServer build task gives you the choice to run either a multi-project site or a single-project site with the flags --single or --multiple.
-It will start the server with only the minimum build steps necessary (including server-side optimizations),  excluding unecessary build tasks like linting.
+It will start the server with only the minimum build steps necessary (including server-side optimizations),  excluding unnecessary build tasks like linting.

 A short list of the performance optimizations available are: JS & CSS minification, file revisioning, http template caching, and GZip in the NodeJS server.